status-im/help.status.im/docs/en/using-status/messages-faqs.md

 ### Can Status read my messages?

 No. No one besides you and the intended recipient can read your messages.
-For more information on how Status messaging protects your privacy, check out [About your Status keys][about-your-status-keys].
+For more information on how Status messaging protects your privacy, check out [About your Status keys][about-status-keys].

 ### Who owns the peer-to-peer network nodes?